-The series is based on the fictional metropolis – Megakat City, which had cats in the form of humans, which were called The Swat Kats.
+The series is based on the fictional metropolis – Megakat City, which had cats in the form of humans called The Swat Kats.
 Throughout the series, Swat Kats fight against many villains.
 The show was broadcast on the Cartoon Network throughout the 90s.

 24. Spider-Man (1994 TV Series)

-Spider-Man was American Superhero Animated TV series that was based on the main character (Spider-Man) in the Marvel comics.
+Spider-Man was American Superhero Animated TV series based on the Marvel comics’ main character (Spider-Man).
 The show was later adapted in number of ways and gave our favorite hero Spiderman.
 Today Spiderman has become one of the huge franchises.